 Preliminary results suggest that mutant macrophages produce lower levels of type I interferons (IFNs) than wild type macrophages upon adenovirus infection.
 This result needs confirmation.

 |Nature of Mutation|

-The mutated nucleotide is indicated in red lettering, and results in a leucine to proline change at amino acid 300.
+The mutated nucleotide is indicated in red lettering, and results in a conversion of threonine to proline at residue 341 of the IFNAR1 protein.